moveit/moveit_ci/README.md

       target_link_libraries(coverage_config INTERFACE --coverage)
     endif()

-Then you'll need to change the `target_link_libraries` command to turn on code coverage specifically for your project without propigating these settings to external dependencies:
+Then you'll need to change the `target_link_libraries` command to turn on code coverage specifically for your project without propagating these settings to external dependencies:

     target_link_libraries(
       ${PROJECT_NAME}